TOS Remastered

 What is the Aspect Ratio of TOS Remastered?

-TOS was shot on 35mm film which has a ratio of 1:37:1 (slightly wider then the target TV ratio of 4:3 [1:33:1]).
+TOS was shot on 35mm film and produced for standard TV (4:3 ratio).
 The CBS Digital team is making the new CG effects in 16:9 to be ready for potential future widescreen versions.
-However for the time being it is broadcast in 4:3 with ‘pillar boxing’ on HD channels (with the new CG shots ‘cropped’ to match the live action).
-The HD-DVD versions will also have this pillar boxing.
-[Note: HD downloads off of XBox are also primarily pillar boxed, but CG shots are inserted in full 16:9…CBS have said this is actually a mistake and they hope to fix that]
+However for the time being it is broadcast in 4:3 with ‘pillar boxing’ when shown on HD channels (with the new CG shots ‘cropped’ to match the live action).
+The HD DVD and Blu-ray versions also have this pillar boxing.

 What happened to ‘Star Trek: Entperprise’ in syndication?

-Star Trek Remastered is taking the place of Enteprise after it ended its first year in syndication.
+Star Trek Remastered is taking the place of Enterprise after it ended its first year in syndication.
 However, Enterprise is now showing on the digital cable/satellite network HDNet in high definition and on the SciFi Channel in standard definition.

 NOTE: Information subject to change.
 All information based on CBS and other sources